 - Space a few feeders around the yard.
 Hummingbirds can be territorial.

 - Keep nectar fresh.
 Change it every 4-5 days.
 Every 2-3 days in hot weather.

 - Clean the feeder at least once a month.
 Use a cleaner made for hummingbird feeders, or a solution of 1 part bleach with 9 parts water.
 Rinse well.

 - If you make your own nectar, use pure white cane sugar only.
 Dissolve 1 part sugar in 4 parts boiling water.
-Refrigerate up to two weeks.
-Don’t add food coloring, honey, brown sugar, unrefined sugar or synthetic sugar.
+Refrigerate for up to two weeks.
+Don’t add food coloring, honey, brown sugar, unrefined sugar, or synthetic sugar.
 They can harm hummingbirds.